tiffanymaynard/odin-recipes/README.md

 # odin-recipes
-Making a recipe site
+Building a recipe site
-Could be fun anniversary gift to Alex!

-Ideas:
-Chana Masala
-Desserts
-Anything we make!
-Add photos
+Skills:
+  applying all steps
+  commit